Denver Public Schools Champions Innovation

-This case study found that 60% of students decreased their self-perceived stress and their reduction in stress was statistically significant.
-92% of students reported using the ASSET tools inside or outside of the classroom.
-All three of the ASSET case study schools continued program implementation in the 2018-19 academic year.
+In the 2017-18 school year, Signe studied ASSET in three different Denver public high schools.
+She found 60% of students decreased their stress and their reduction in stress was statistically significant.
+Arguably, the most important data Signe found was that 92% of students reported using the ASSET tools inside or outside of the classroom.

 The ASSET team is incredibly grateful to the Denver Public Schools Imaginarium Innovation Lab because not only did they provide the funding and support to launch, but they crunched the data to prove that the innovation was a success.